TheOriginalGeez/Cupid/README.md

 - WetFunctionRedux (adds sweaty and wet effects to the body and increases in intensity under certain conditions)
 - GenderBenderSE (easy futa support)

-## Content For Screenshots

-### New Places

-I added a few modern looking places to the game incase anyone wanted to take screenshots or use SexLab there.

-- GomaPeroLand SE
-- Bathing Beauties Luxury Suite
-- Aether Suite

 ### Character Mods

 I went with [CBBE 3BBB Advanced](https://www.nexusmods.com/skyrimspecialedition/mods/30174/).